Glossary of Non-Duality©

 Advaita Vedanta: ‘Advaita’ means ‘not two’ in Sanskrit.
 This is an ancient Indian philosophy of the Oneness of Reality and of all Creation.
 In Truth, God alone, Exists.
 Advaita Vedanta is a near synonym for Non-Dualism.
 Non-Dual Teachers have dropped much of the spiritual ideology and practices of Advaita Vedanta and focus solely on its core Truth of Oneness.
 See: Absolute Reality, Existence, God, Neo-Advaita, Non-Dualism, Oneness, Pantheism and Truth.

 Belief: Mental concepts or intellectual explanations for something that cannot be perceived by the human senses or measured by technology.
 Belief is a synonym for ideology.
 Belief in a separate self, i.e., Ego or Body/Mind Entity, is the cause of Nescience and the main obstacle to Awakening.
-“Put your awareness to work, but not your mind, as it is not the right instrument for this task.”
-(Nisargadatta) See: Awakening.
+“All beliefs are concepts, but not all concepts are beliefs.
+Beliefs are the problem, not the concepts.”
+(Rupert Spira) See: Awakening.

 Contraction: The physical, mental and emotional effort and tension that goes into the creation and preservation of the Illusory ‘separate self,’ i.e., the Ego.
 Contraction is a source of Suffering.
 Awakening is often accompanied by a sense of expansion and wholeness, caused by the releasing of the Contraction, as the concept of a separate self falls away.
 See: Awakening, Ego, Illusion and Self .

-Desire: (Also: ‘Desirelessness’) Desire is an Object, a Thought, a concept, but nothing Real.
+Desire: (Also: ‘Desirelessness’) All Desire is based on the pursuit of Happiness.
+Desire is an Object, a Thought, a concept, but nothing Real.
 To want something, over and above your basic needs, is Illusion or Nescience.
-The source of all Desire is the Body/Mind Entity and its Ego.
+The source of all Desire is the Body/Mind Entity and its Ego, due to its false sense of separation, resulting in the feeling that something is missing in our lives.
 Our True Nature is Infinite.
 What need does the Infinite have for the finite?
 What need does Spirit have for Matter?
 Nisargadatta Maharaj speaks cogently about the Illusion of Desire: “Desire is the source of Suffering.”
 “Desirelessness is the highest Bliss.”
 “Shed all Desires, except for one, Liberation.”
 “When you know that you lack nothing, that all there is, is you and yours – desire ceases.”
 “Be nothing, have nothing, keep nothing.”
 “My silence sings, my emptiness is ever-full, I lack nothing.”
-See: Illusion, Nescience, Objects and Suffering.
+See: Happiness, Illusion, Nescience, Objects and Suffering.

-Direct Path: The approach to Awakening that does not rely upon spiritual prerequisite, ideology or practice (e.g., discrimination, dispassion, yearning, Meditation, scriptural study, etc.), but simply asks the individual to directly recognize the Infinity, Eternity and Oneness surrounding and permeating them in the form of their own sense of Awareness.
+Direct Path: The approach to Awakening that does not rely upon spiritual prerequisite, ideology or practice (e.g., discrimination, dispassion, yearning, Meditation, scriptural study, etc.), but simply asks the individual to directly recognize the Infinity, Eternity and Oneness surrounding and permeating them in the form of their own sense of Awareness or “I AMness”.
 Pointers are employed to enhance this understanding.
 This direct approach to spiritual growth is one of the main distinctions between Advaita Vedanta and Neo-Advaita.
 “There is no need to grasp for non-duality, simply let go of duality and only non-duality remains.”
-(Sri Vidyaranya Swami) See: Advaita Vedanta, Awakening, Meditation, Neo-Advaita, Self-Inquiry and Truth.
+(Sri Vidyaranya Swami) See: Advaita Vedanta, Awakening, Awareness, “I AM”, Meditation, Neo-Advaita, Self-Inquiry and Truth.

 Eternity: Existence without the concept or Illusion of Time.
 Remove the concept of Time and the Illusion falls away, leaving nothing but Eternity and Infinity all around us.
 It is Time that must rely upon concepts and relativity (i.e., Duality) to justify its Existence.
 Eternity stands quietly and patiently on its own merits.
 Eternity does not consist of endless Time, but the absence of Time, altogether.
 Eternity never had a beginning, nor will it ever have an end, its ‘days’ are neither short nor long, it is simply and always right Now.
 Eternity is a synonym for Now and God, because only God is Eternal.
 “Gods, avatars and universes come and go – I deal with the Eternal.”
 (Nisargadatta) See: Absolute Reality, Now and Time.

-Existence: The quality of being Aware.
+Existence: 1) The quality of being Aware.
 Only God is Aware, so Existence is a synonym for Absolute Reality, Infinity and God.
 The conventional Dualistic definition of Existence: Something has Existence if it can be perceived or detected by man or machine.
 A Non-Dualist would respond: As man and machine do not Exist in Reality, anything perceived or conceived by them also does not Exist.
 Only that which is Eternal can be said to Exist, and only God is Eternal.
+2) A case can be made for a ‘limited’ or temporary form of existence (lower-case intentional) for Objects appearing within Apparent or Relative Reality.
+Dream characters can be expected to assert the perceived Reality of their own existence, based on the realism of their Experience within Apparent or Relative Reality.
 “There is no such thing as ‘non-existence’.”
-(Stephan) See: Absolute Reality, Awareness, God and Infinity.
+(Stephan) See: Absolute Reality, Apparent Reality, Awareness, Experience, God, Infinity and Relative Reality.

-Experience: (Also: ‘Experiencer’) 1) The mind and its Thoughts, and the body and its senses generate and perceive stimuli from Objects, the result of which we call Experience.
-These Thoughts, sensations, events and other Objects are all subject to Time, Space and Causation and are, therefore, un-Real.
-All Experiences are subject to Time, Space and Causation and are, therefore, also un-Real.
+Experience: (Also: ‘Experiencer’) 1) The Mind and its Thoughts, and the body and its senses generate and perceive stimuli from Objects, the result of which we call Experience.
+These Thoughts, perceptions, feelings and events are all subject to Time, Space and Causation and are, therefore, un-Real.
+All Experiences are subject to Time, Space and Causation and are also un-Real.
 The opposite of Experience is Realization.
-Unlike Experience, Realization does not rely on the mind and its Thoughts or the body and its senses.
+Unlike Experience, Realization does not rely on the Mind and its Thoughts or the body and its senses.
 Realization comes through Intuition, i.e., the direct recognition of our True Nature.
 Consciousness is That which Knows or Witnesses the rise and fall of Experience.
 Experiences come and go, but Consciousness, in which they manifest, remains unchanged.
 The implication for Non-Dualism/Neo-Advaita is that the pursuit of Experience, whether Samadhi, spiritual Visions and so on, is equal to the pursuit of Objects.
 This only serves to reinforce the Ego and Body/Mind Entity.
 2) Human Beings continuously Experience their True Nature, the “I AM”, whether Realized or not.
-See: Awareness, Consciousness, Ego, “I AM”, Knowing, Objects and Self-Realization.
+This means we continuously Experience Infinity (and Eternity), but don’t recognize it, because it is filtered by the finite Mind and because it is who we are at all times and, therefore, seems so ‘every-day’ and ordinary.
+Additionally, the Mind prefers to focus its attention on the Objects appearing in the foreground of our Experience or our Awareness, especially our own Thoughts, rather than on the limitless and timeless background in which everything appears.
+The Experience or Awareness of our own Awareness is our only non-Objective or Non-Dual Experience.
+See: Awareness, Consciousness, Ego, “I AM”, Knowing, Mind, Objects and Self-Realization.

 Free Will: Non-Duality submits that Free Will is an Illusion, because the Body/Mind Entity is not our true identity.
 We are not the generator of its Thoughts, actions and feelings, but their Knower.
 We are the Dreamer, not the Dream.
 Instead of a person’s Free Will self-directing Thoughts, actions and feelings, everything within Apparent Reality occurs spontaneously, on its own accord, without Causation.
 The Truth of Free Will is seen upon Awakening, as we recognize that our True Nature is prior to the Thoughts, actions and feelings that arise spontaneously.
 Even though we do not initiate Thoughts, actions and feelings, we do retain ‘veto power’ over them, i.e., we can change their course or cancel them.
 Most importantly, we have the Free Will to choose how we see ourselves – as the Body/Mind Entity or as God.
 “In Reality, things are done to you, not by you.”
 (Nisargadatta).
 [Note: The field of neuroscience has conducted studies that appear to prove that our actions are not conscious choices, but are the result of neurological intentions taking place in the unconscious mind prior to the conscious choice to perform the action.
 Source: Soon, Chun Siong; Brass, Marcel; Heinze, Hans-Jochen; Haynes, John-Dylan (2008).
 “Unconscious determinants of free decisions in the human brain”.
 Nature Neuroscience 11 (5); et al] See: Doer/Thinker/Chooser/Feeler, Causation, Dream, Knower and Truth.